-I’ve made runzas enough times in my many decades (cough) of daily cooking and baking, to have amassed a few secrets to the really great runzas that you can make at home, rather than the mediocre ones that it’s painfully easy to come up with.
+I’ve made runzas enough times in my many many many (yawn) many many years of daily cooking and baking, to have amassed five crucial secrets to the really great and best runza recipe that you can make at home, rather than the mediocre ones that it’s too easy to come up with.

 - 2 cups chopped onions